brunobord/static-markdown/README.md

 GET & HEAD verbs are implemented.

+POST, PUT, DELETE will result into a 405 Method Not Allowed error.

 ### Markdown templates

 By default, Markdown files will be rendered as HTML using a minimal CSS.
 Using the ``--markdown-template`` option, you can use your own HTML template with a custom CSS to render generate the ``text/html``.
 You can find various examples in the ``example-options`` directory in the source repository.